The 100th Annual Pageant and Ball

 During the following year the organization was renamed “Ye Mystic Revellers” because another local group was also known as the Jesters.
 After the bubble of the Florida Boom burst, the April follies were abandoned.
 However, Ye Mystic Revellers continued, expanding its membership and adopting a Friday before Ash Wednesday as the date for the annual Coronation Ball.
 Ye Mystic Revellers continues this storied tradition to this day serving as Jacksonville’s oldest Mardi Gras celebration, where we encourage everyone to just “Soyez vous-meme” or “Be yourself”.

-Past Captains
+Past Captains of Ye Mystic Revellers

 W.E.
 Arnold*